rostenkowski/resize/README.md

 ## Contribution

-Feel free to open an issue pull-request.
+Feel free to open an [Issue](https://github.com/rostenkowski/imagestore/issues) or [Pull Request](https://github.com/rostenkowski/imagestore/pulls).

 The source code of the library is fully covered by [Nette Tester](https://tester.nette.org/) tests.